ShuaoC/ShuaoC/README.md

   06/17/2022: Whole body is very fatigue after the thrid covid vaccine.
   07/06/2022: Just saw Minion the rise of gru in theater, it's alright, pretty funny sometimes 08/11/2022: It has been a couple pretty rough week.
+  07/14/2023: It has been almost a year now.
+Hope nothing bad happens, if it does, it is what it is.
 -->